charly3pins/blog/content/blog/level-up-your-preseentations-with-go.md

 Another Gopher is diving more into the sub-subsection!
 ```

-And you will see the slide like that craziness:
+And you will see the slide like this craziness:
 ![text formatting subsections](/images/level-up-your-presentations-with-go/text-formatting-subsections.jpeg)

 ![gophers](/images/level-up-your-presentations-with-go/gophers.gif)

-# Command Invocations
+## Command Invocations

 Apart from text formatting there are a special [command invocations](https://godoc.org/golang.org/x/tools/present#hdr-Command_Invocations) that you can invoke to take your presentation to another level.

-## images & videos
+### images & videos
 The `.image` command injects a picture in your slide.
 It accepts 1 or 3 arguments (name, height, width).
 Name is mandatory, other two must be present or substituted with an `_`.
 ```text
 .image /images/gopher.jpeg 200 200